ORGelling/ConsoleApplicationPlayingAround/README.md

     Connect your existing C++ game logic to the SDL3 event loop and rendering code.

 Steps for SDL3:
-•	Install SDL3 and SDL_image (via vcpkg, package manager, or from source).\n
+•	Install SDL3 and SDL_image (via vcpkg, package manager, or from source).
-•	Initialize SDL3 in your main() function.
+•	Initialize SDL3 in the main() function.
 •	Load card images (e.g., "images/2H.png", "images/AS.png").
 •	Render cards and buttons using SDL_RenderCopy.
 •	Handle user input (mouse clicks, etc.) to let users pick cards or press buttons.